 The success of the experimental program at MAE relies heavily on the quality of the laboratories available to do research.
-This area outlines the main capacities of our laboratories.
-These laboratories are operated by Mechanical and Aerospace Engineering (MAE) and are concentrated on the Evansdale Campus of the University.
+These laboratories are operated by the Department of Mechanical and Aerospace Engineering and are concentrated on the Evansdale Campus of the University.

-Most undergraduate facilities are in the Engineering Sciences Building (ESB), where most engineering classrooms, faculty offices, and other student facilities are found.
+Most undergraduate facilities are in the Engineering Sciences Building, where most engineering classrooms, faculty offices and other student facilities are found.

 Subsonic Wind Tunnel (32 x 45 inch test section)